tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/pages-templates.md

 1. Download the following zip package, [WKND-PagesTemplates-DAM-Assets.zip](assets/pages-templates/WKND-PagesTemplates-DAM-Assets.zip) and install it via [CRX Package Manager](http://localhost:4502/crx/packmgr/index.jsp).

    The above package will install several images and assets beneath `/content/dam/wknd/en/magazine/la-skateparks` to be used to populate an article page in later steps.

+   *Images and assets in the above package are license free courtesy of [Unsplash.com](https://unsplash.com/).*

    ![Sample DAM Assets](assets/pages-templates/sample-assets-la-skatepark.png)